hfboyce/tableau_course/_sources/lessons/tableau2.md

 ### Stacked Bars

-A pie chart may not be the best visualization to see the proportion of tree planted with root barrier to trees planted without root barriers.
+A pie chart may not be the best visualization to see the proportion of trees planted with root barriers to trees planted without root barriers.

-Let's see how it looks as a stacked Bar chart.
+Let's see how it looks like as a stacked Bar chart.

 Make a new worksheet or clear the current sheet you are on.